Re'im: History

 The kibbutz was established in 1949 by former Palmach members with the provisional name HaTzofim Vav (lit.
 'Scouts F').
 It was then named Tel Re'im (תל רעים, lit.
 'Hill of Friends') after the Arabic translation of the nearby archaeological site of Tell Jemmeh.
 It was eventually renamed Re'im in memory of members of the Gar'in who were killed in the 1948 Arab–Israeli War.
 The name, meaning 'friends', was taken from the Book of Proverbs (18:24) to symbolize them.

 The kibbutz was planned by the architect Hanan Habaron, one of the founders of the kibbutz and a member until his death in 2002.
 The ascetic style was described as a visual expression of Habaron's social and architectural worldviews.
 Asaf Kashtan, an Israeli architect who wrote a book about Habaron, said that in recent years, Habaron's style fell out of favor with Re'im's residents.

 The Israel Defense Forces (IDF) has a base near the kibbutz.
 Prior to the Israeli disengagement from Gaza in 2005, the base was used as a camp for the evacuating troops.
 After the disengagement, Re'im became the target of Qassam rockets fired at it from the Gaza Strip.
 In 2008, IDF troops at the nearby base close to Nahal Oz requested that the base be relocated to the area near Re'im, away from the range of Hamas' mortar fire.

-On 7 October 2023 Re'im was attacked by Hamas during the battle of Re'im.
+On 7 October 2023, Re'im was attacked by Hamas during the battle of Re'im.
 Dozens of Israeli casualties were reported from the area.
-On the same day, a music festival was taking place on the kibbutz grounds.
-Hamas overran the event, indiscriminately shooting into the crowd, killing hundreds and committing acts of rape and sexual assault.
-Many others festival goers were wounded and some were taken hostage by Hamas.
+On the same day, the Nova music festival was taking place on the kibbutz grounds.
+Hamas overran the event and indiscriminately shot into the crowd, killing hundreds and committing acts of rape and sexual assault.
+Many other festival-goers were wounded and some were taken hostage by Hamas.

 In the aftermath, the kibbutz's surviving residents were evacuated to Eilat, before being relocated to Tel Aviv.